phpguru/shared-environment/readme.md

 ## Usage

-1. Clone the repository to ~/.shenv,
+1. Clone the repository:  `cd ~ && git clone git@github.com/phpguru/shared-environment ~/.shenv`,
 1. Set PROJECT_HOME to point to your projects folder, e.g. /home/<YOUR-USER>/Projects
 1. Set the DOCKER_HOME environment variable to /home/<YOUR-USER>/Projects/<YOUR-PROJECT>
 1. Add the below code to your ~/.bashrc (Linux) or ~/.bash_profile (Mac) or ~/.zshrc (M1/M2 Mac)